abc579/simple-git-lfs-server/README.md

 Note: you can run `make clean` to remove all object files and executables created. _This will not delete the file directory._

-Second Note: if you do not plan to use the server anymore, do not forget to remove the file directory where all files are going to be stored.
+Second note: if you do not plan to use the server anymore, do not forget to remove the file directory where all files are going to be stored.
 Remember, the one we specified in `LFS_FILE_DIRECTORY`.

+Third note: if you want to stop the server you can always hit CTRL+C or access the path /stop in your browser.

 # Worklog